deanhamsft/Brinehaven/Current state of things (Sunday).md

 The party cleared out the poaching camp the Silverthorne are sacred in town as a ward of Aerdrie Faenya.
 Ragna has taken the hides, and will bring them to the town council to be investigated.
+Thalia's ring is now magical, but it only attracts undead at night on a DM roll  >15

+Party killed Jorin, the Sheriff, two deputies, and Calen